Should women be screened for ovarian cancer?

 Who are the specialists involved in this study?

-Karen H. Lu, MD, study chair for the Low Risk Ovarian Cancer Study
+Karen H. Lu, M.D., is the study chair for the Low Risk Ovarian Cancer Study

 Will my information be kept confidential?